TrevorMellon/Cry/README.md

 * CRY_DEFAULT_PASSWORD

-The initialisation vector can be set with:

-* CRY_DEFAULT_IV

-Both those to variables should be specified for production and stored separately securely.
+That variable should be specified for production and stored separately securely.

 # Building